 If you’re thinking of putting down roots here, you might be less pleased to hear that Iceland is the most expensive country to live in across Western Europe and has the fifth-highest living expenses in the world.

-There are several factors to consider when deciding whether somewhere is a good place to live.
+There are of course several factors to focus on when deciding whether somewhere is a good place to live for you personally.
 Below, we have picked out some of the best-selling points of why Iceland is a great place to live.

 One of the best things about Iceland is how family-centric it is.
 It’s evident in everything from the generous 12-month maternity and paternity leave to the cost of childcare, which works out at approximately 4.6 times lower than in the UK.
 Schools are free, afterschool programs are available for a minimal cost, and working parents are supported with subsidized daycare for all children from the age of two.

 Anyone who’s lived legally in Iceland for six months becomes part of the Icelandic Health Insurance system and won’t pay more than ISK 25,000 for healthcare in a single month.
 Pregnancy care and childbirth are free of charge.